Rubylena/alx-higher_level_programming/0x10-python-network_0/README.md

 * **2. cURL Method**
   * [2-delete.sh](./2-delete.sh): Bash script that sends a `DELETE` request to a given URL and displays the response body.
+Your script must send a POST request with the contents of a file, passed with the filename as the second argument of the script, in the body of the request.

 * **3. cURL only methods**
   * [3-methods.sh](./3-methods.sh): Bash script that displays all HTTP methods